simplesamlphp/simplesamlphp-module-ldap/docs/ldap.md

         'search.base' => 'ou=people,dc=example,dc=org',

         /*
          * The scope of the search.
-Valid values are 'subtree' and 'onelevel' and 'base',
+Valid values are 'sub' and 'one' and 'base',
          * first one being the default if no value is set.
          */
-        'search.scope' => 'subtree',
+        'search.scope' => 'sub',

         /*
          * The attribute(s) the username should match against.